g3n/g3nd/README.md

 # Dependencies for installation

 G3ND imports the [G3N](https://github.com/g3n/engine) game engine and so has the same dependencies as the engine itself.
-It needs an OpenGL driver installed in your system and on Unix like systems depends on some C libraries that can be installed using the platform package manager.
-In all cases it is necessary to have a gcc compatible C compiler installed.

-* For Ubuntu/Debian-like Linux distributions, install `libgl1-mesa-dev` and `xorg-dev` packages.
-* For CentOS/Fedora-like Linux distributions, install `libX11-devel libXcursor-devel libXrandr-devel libXinerama-devel mesa-libGL-devel libXi-devel` packages.
-* Currently it was not tested on OS X.
-* For Windows we tested the build using the [mingw-w64](https://mingw-w64.org) toolchain.

-G3ND checks if audio libraries are installed in the system at runtime and if found enables the execution of audio demos.
-The following libraries are necessary for the audio demos:

-* For Ubuntu/Debian-like Linux distributions, install `libopenal1` and `libvorbisfile3`
-* For CentOS/Fedora-like Linux distributions, install `libopenal1` and `libvorbisfile3`
-* Currently it was not tested on OS X.
-* For Windows its is necessary to install the following dlls: `OpenAL32.dll, libogg.dll, libvorbis.dll` and `libvorbisfile.dll`.
-  See [windows_audio_dlls](https://github.com/g3n/windows_audio_dlls) for how to get them.

-G3ND was only tested with Go1.7.4+.
+Please check theses dependencies before installing.

 # Installation

-The following command will download G3ND, the engine and all its dependencies, compile and install the packages and the g3nd binary.
+The following command will download G3ND, the engine and third party Go packages on which it depends, compile and install the packages and the `g3nd` binary.
 Make sure your GOPATH is set correctly.

 `go get -u github.com/g3n/g3nd`